 For pot-limit and no-limit games, the maximum buy-in amount is 100 times the big blind.

-Omaha Dealer - (Our dealers never sleep, and they don't accept tips!) - Our virtual dealer strictly enforces all game rules.
-The starting dealer position, or dealer button, is chosen at random and moves clockwise one player after each hand.
+Omaha (8 or Better) Dealer - (Our dealers never sleep, and they don't accept tips!) - The dealer always sits at the top of the table and deals for all players.
+The dealer position, or dealer button, starts at the left of the dealer and moves clockwise one player after each hand.

 To start a hand, the cards are dealt in a clockwise direction from the dealer button.
 All new players to the game must either post the equivalent of the big blind or wait for their turn in the big blind.
 (Also see "Posting to Enter a Game" above.)
 This prevents players from gaining an advantage by avoiding the blinds and jumping in and out of games.
 Each time the cards are dealt, a new betting round begins.
 A hand starts when the first card is dealt and ends when a winner is declared.

-The Omaha cards are dealt in a specific order and betting also takes place in a specific order.
+The Omaha (8 or Better) cards are dealt in a specific order and betting also takes place in a specific order.
 The order is as follows:

 Blinds - The small blind is a forced bet made by the player to the immediate left of the dealer button (when you are viewing the table from behind the button).
 The big blind is a forced bet made by the player to the immediate left of the small blind.

-Big Blind - In our Omaha game, the big blind is a bet equal in size to the game's minimum bet.
-(For example, in a $4-$8 game, the big blind is $8.)
+Big Blind - In our Omaha (8 or Better) game, the big blind is a bet equal in size to the game's minimum bet.
+(For example, in a $4-$8 game, the big blind is $3.)